National Electrical Code Articles and Information |

 headroom that dropping a fraction of an amp won’t matter.

-- 220.12 addresses how to account for lighting loads for specific occupancies (all of which are non-dwelling).
+- 220.12, which addressed how to account for lighting loads for specific occupancies (all of which are non-dwelling), was removed with the 2023 revision.
+That is now covered by 220.42.

 lighting design and need to plan total load.
 Some people

 automatically add 20% to this, while others use the NEC figures.
-But if the building is designed to comply with an energy code adopted by the local AHJ, you can calculate the lighting load per that code if you meet the four conditions in 220.12(B).
+But if the building is designed to comply with an energy code adopted by the local AHJ, you can calculate the lighting load per that code if you meet the four conditions in 220.42(B).
 This latter approach can reduce materials cost considerably.
-Please note, Table 220.12 does not apply
+Please note, Table 220.42(A) does not apply

 to determining the number of branch circuits for general